Yuba College

-Yuba College (/ˈjuːbə/) is a public community college in Marysville, Yuba County, California.
+Yuba College (/ˈjuːbə/) is a public community college in Linda, Yuba County, California.
 It is part of the Yuba Community College District.

 The college district has an extension campus in Yuba City, California.
 Yuba College is one of two colleges in the district, the other being Woodland Community College in Woodland, California.

 Yuba College graduates an average of 300 people each spring.
-Many students from there then transfer to Chico State, Sacramento State, or UC Davis.
+Many students transfer to Chico State, Sacramento State, or UC Davis.